Content marketing is a big buzzword these days.

 Can you see the value in depicting what’s going on to share that with your audience and engage them with your message?

-Anytime you’re marketing message involves technology, you have to make things visually rich.
-Otherwise people shut down, they click away, or the information just doesn’t resonate.
+Anytime your marketing message involves technology, you have to make things visually rich.
+Otherwise, people shut down, they click away, or the information just doesn’t resonate.